SomeRanDev/reflaxe/README.md

 public var ignoreBodilessFunctions: Bool = false;

 /**
-	If `true`, extern classes and fields are not passed to BaseCompiler.
+	If `true`, extern classes and fields are not passed to `BaseCompiler`.
 **/
 public var ignoreExterns: Bool = true;

 /**
-	If `true`, properties that are not physical properties are not passed to BaseCompiler. (i.e. both their read and write rules are "get", "set", or "never").
+	If `true`, properties that are not physical properties are not passed to `BaseCompiler`. (i.e. both their read and write rules are "get", "set", or "never").
 **/
 public var ignoreNonPhysicalFields: Bool = true;